-And, I shared several weeks of the meal prep in Instagram.
+And I shared several weeks of meal prep on Instagram.

-Then I realized that I already had lots of easy recipes on the blog that would work for cooking once a week!
+Then I realized I already had many easy recipes on the blog that would work for cooking once a week!

 For example, when ground beef was on sale, I bought a 5-pound package of it.
 Then, I cooked it with onions, garlic, and seasoning salt.
 After it was cooked and cooled, I froze it into 3/4 pound ziplock bags.
 I had it ready to go when I needed ground beef for spaghetti sauce, beef stroganoff, sloppy joes, or chili.